alexey-larionov/wecare_stat_Apr2017/README.md

+These scripts are intended for author's use
-wecare stat analysis started in Jan2017 in progress
+wecare stat analysis Apr2017
+in progress